Least Restrictive Hyperplane Control Barrier Functions: Proposed Approach

-The key idea of the proposed approach is to replace a given CBF $h(\mathbf{x})$ by a family of CBFs $h(\mathbf{x},\theta)$ parameterized by $\theta$, and optimize jointly over the control $\mathbf{u}$ and the CBF parameter $\theta$.
-Thus, we replace Problem \ref{prob_CBF_QP} (CBF-QP) with the parameterized P-CBF-QP.
+The key idea of the proposed approach is to find the optimal choice of CBF with regard to the desired control.
+To do this, the given CBF $h(\mathbf{x})$ is replaced by a family of CBFs $h(\mathbf{x},\theta)$ parameterised by $\theta \in \Theta$.
+Then $\theta$ and $\mathbf{u}$ are optimised jointly, to find the H-CBF which enables a safe control $\mathbf{u}$ as close as possible to $\mathbf{u}_{\text{des}}$.
+Thus, we replace Problem \ref{prob_CBF_QP} (CBF-QP) with the Least-Restrictive-CBF-Optimisation-Problem (LR-CBF-OP).

-\begin{problem}[P-CBF-QP] \end{problem} Note that we have added line (\ref{eq_feasible}) to make sure that the chosen CBF is such that $\mathbf{x}$ is still feasible.
+\begin{problem}[LR-CBF-OP] \end{problem} Note that we have added line (\ref{eq_feasible}) to make sure that the chosen CBF is such that $\mathbf{x}$ is still feasible.
+This corresponds to removing the hyperplane $P_5$ in Figure \ref{fig:page1}, for which the agent and the obstacle are on the same side.

-Now this approach can, in principle, be applied to any family of CBFs, but we have chosen H-CBFs since they have closed-form solutions for second-order systems like (\ref{eq_double_integrator}), and the degree of conservativeness depends a lot on their orientation.
-To create the parameterized family of H-CBFs $h(\mathbf{x},\theta)$, we make use of the following lemma.
+Now this approach can, in principle, be applied to any family of CBFs, but we have chosen H-CBFs since they have closed-form solutions for second-order systems like the double integrator, and the degree of conservativeness has a clear dependence on their orientation.
+By using the H-CBFs for double integrators in Section \ref{subsec: double_integrator_CBF}, we provide guarantees for both static ($\mathbf{v}_O=0$) and moving ($\mathbf{v}_O \neq 0$) obstacles.
+Thus, both cases can be handled, as illustrated in Figure \ref{fig: Exp C}.

+\begin{remark}[Computational Complexity] A key advantage of the CBF approach in general is that Problem \ref{prob_CBF_QP} is a QP, with a quadratic objective function and linear constraints, which can be solved very efficiently.
+Looking at Problem~\ref{prob_P_CBF_QP} above, we note that the objective is still quadratic, but the constraints are not linear in $u$ and $\theta$.
+One way to address situations where low computational complexity is key is to make $\Theta$ a small finite set, having $N_\theta$ elements.
+Then we can pick a fixed $\theta\in \Theta$, and solve Problem \ref{prob_P_CBF_QP} (which is a QP again when $\theta$ is fixed).
+Iterate this over the $N_\theta$ different $\theta$, and pick the best solution.
+In Section \ref{section: Experiments}, we explore the performance/computation tradeoff for this approach.